 1 stick soft butter

 3/4 cup peanut butter (creamy or crunchy – whatever you like best)

 Cream the wet ingredients together well, then add the dry ingredients.
 Stir vigorously by hand with wooden spoon, or use hand mixer if you prefer.

 Then slowly add milk, one tablespoon at a time, until the frosting is the consistency you want.
 These measurements can be approximate.
 Taste and savor and decide what you think it needs.
 If you want it more chocolatey, add a bit more cocoa powder.
 If you want more peanut butter, go ahead, try another dollop.
 Sweeter?
 More sugar then.

 The milk at the end, added a little at a time, can help control how smooth it is.
 Sometimes I’ve added too much milk and it’s too thin.
 I just go back and add a bit more powdered sugar and/or cocoa until it’s just right.

 This frosting doesn’t have the sheen that a cooked frosting does, but it’s quick and delicious and freezes beautifully in a lidded Tupperware container.

-Sometimes I make a cake with a Bundt pan, and use Virginia’s Peanut Butter and Chocolate Frosting for that, warmed slightly and then drizzled with a spoon decoratively over the cake.
+Sometimes I make a cake with a Bundt pan, and use Virginia’s Peanut Butter and Chocolate Frosting for that, warmed slightly and then spread with a spoon lumpily over the cake.
+Ha.